What is this course about?

 The course will introduce you to the semantics and proof-theory of first-order logic (FOL).
-We will learn how to “speak” the language of FOL, study the method of truth tables, become proficient in giving forma proofs, and learn how to construct and argue about first-order interpretations.
+We will learn how to “speak” the language of FOL, study the method of truth tables, become proficient in giving formal proofs, and learn how to construct and argue about first-order interpretations.
 These methods will enable you to answer, in particular cases, the questions that logic is primarily concerned with: When does something follow from something else?
 What are logical truths?
 Which arguments are logically valid?
 But the main payoff will be to get you to become comfortable with formal methods, and to use them to clarify and make precise logical relationships that are hard to understand or express otherwise.
 We will also look at some results and notions which are important for the applications of formal logic, such as the expressive power of truth-functional and first-order logic, as well as some important theorems relating semantics and proof theory (soundness, completeness).
 We will touch on applications of logic to philosophy, mathematics, and computer science.

+None.
 There are no prerequisites.

 By the end of the course, you should be able to …

 - work with the formal languages of truth-functional and first-order logic, with the ability to symbolize natural language sentences in a formal language.

 - use truth tables to evaluate sentences and arguments in truth-functional logic.

 - understand the basic semantic concepts such as validity, entailment and logical equivalence, when they apply and how they can be used.

 - construct correct derivations in a natural deduction system for truth-functional and first-order logic, with and without identity.

 - use a proof system to determine whether or not a sentence is a logical truth, whether an argument is valid, and whether two formal sentences are equivalent.